the-teachingRSE-project/competencies/competencies.md

 some of which we want to present below.
 Many of the specialisations may overlap, so the same RSE might for example work on data management and open science.
-We categorise them into those that can be viewed as a specialisation within RSE-specific topics, while other RSEs might expand their skill set and profession to areas, that are not typical for an RSE.
+We categorise them into those that can be viewed as a specialisation within RSE-specific topics, while other RSEs might expand their skill set and profession to areas that are not typical for an RSE.

 ## Specialisations within the core RSE competencies